 Figure D1ai.
-Proportion of large fish (equal to or larger than 40cm), by weight, in the North-western North Sea, 1983 to 2014.
+Proportion of large fish (equal to or larger than 50cm), by weight, in the North Sea, 1983 to 2016.

 Notes: The line graph shows the unsmoothed trend (dashed line) and a LOESS smoothed trend (solid line) with the shaded area showing the 95 per cent confidence intervals around the smoothed trend.
+The horizontal dashed line shows the assessment threshold.